x15sr71/Fiverr_Web3/readme.md

-# Fiver Web3
+# Fiverr Web3

-Fiver Web3 is an innovative marketplace platform inspired by Fiver, enhanced with the power of blockchain technology.
+Fiverr Web3 is an innovative marketplace platform inspired by Fiverr, enhanced with the power of blockchain technology.
 Our goal is to create a transparent, secure, and decentralized environment for freelancers and clients to connect, transact, and build trust.

 ## Features ✨